KB4YG/frontend/README.md

 our codebase might best ignore them for now.
 The following list describes the purpose of every notable folder in the project:

-- .github: Workflows associated with this repository (see [How to Deploy Website](#deployment))
+- `.github`: Workflows associated with this repository (see [How to Deploy Website](#deployment)).
-- android: Android specific files.
+- `android`: Android specific files.
-- assets: Static assets (fonts, home screen images, logo, etc.).
+- `assets`: Static assets (fonts, home screen images, logo, etc.).
-- doc: Documentation files (e.g., the images within this README).
+- `doc`: Documentation files (e.g., the images within this README).
-- ios: iOS specific files.
+- `ios`: iOS specific files.
-- lib: Widgets, classes, and functions that make up the KB4YG application. ("library".)
+- `lib`: Widgets, classes, and functions that make up the KB4YG application. ("library".)
-- web: Web specific files.
+- `web`: Web specific files.
-- lib/extensions: Helper functions for pre-existing classes (e.g., String.Capitalize()).
+- `lib/extensions`: Helper functions for pre-existing classes (e.g., `String.Capitalize()`).
-- lib/models: Classes that modularize and help interact with data from the backend.
+- `lib/models`: Classes that modularize and help interact with data from the backend.
-- lib/providers: Singletons used throughout the application, typically to interact with external APIs.
+- `lib/providers`: Singletons used throughout the application, typically to interact with external APIs.
-- lib/screens: Primary views of the user interface of the app.
+- `lib/screens`: Primary views of the user interface of the app.
-- lib/utilities: Functions or logic used in the app.
+- `lib/utilities`: Functions or logic used in the app.
-- lib/widgets: Widgets (discrete "object" on screen) / layouts.
+- `lib/widgets`: Widgets (discrete "object" on screen) / layouts.

 ## Application Flow